gdams/adoptium/content/blog/emt4j-an-easier-upgrade-for-java-applications/index.md

 ## Summary

-Currently, there are many Java applications still on JDK 8, and these applications are planning or upgrading to JDK.
+Currently, there are many Java applications still running on JDK 8 that need help upgrading, and these applications are planning or upgrading to JDK.
 We hope to make the upgrade easier through EMT4J.

 We have accumulated Alibaba's experience in upgrading JDK in the tool, but there are many compatibility problems that we have not encountered.
 In addition, new JDK versions will be released continuously, and new compatibility problems will continue to arise.
 We hope more developers can participate and enhance the functions of the tool through open-source, making it easier to upgrade Java applications.
 Please refer to [this link](https://github.com/adoptium/emt4j) for more details about how to use, contribute, etc.